Open to All with Senior and Modified Hours – Masks Required

 - We continue to encourage use of our digital resources.

-- You may return items in our exterior bookdrop all hours that the Library is open.
+- You may return items in our exterior bookdrop 24/7.

-- You can place items that cannot go in the bookdrop in the clear bins in the entry vestibule.
+- You can place items that cannot go in the bookdrop in the clear bins in the entry vestibule during regular library hours.

-- Materials returned to the library are quarantined for seven days before returning to the shelves.
+- Materials returned to the library are quarantined for at least four days before returning to the shelves.
 This meets IMLS guidelines for safe handling of library’s circulating materials.
 If you choose to quarantine items at home before enjoying them, you may do so.
 Please note that using disinfectant may damage library materials.

 - Library card registration and renewal are available on site and online.

-- The Library has suspended charging or accruing of fines through the end of 2020.
+- The Library has suspended charging or accruing of fines for the foreseeable future.

-- Library cards with long-overdue materials, irreparably damaged materials, or previously existing fines exceeding $10 will be restricted from borrowing.
+- Library cards with long-overdue materials or irreparably damaged materials will be restricted from borrowing.

 - If your card is restricted, you may pay in person by check or credit card.
 We will not accept cash at the Circulation Desk to minimize contact and to follow IMLS and CDC safe materials handling guidelines.